Looking for a job that pays six figures? Consider a gig working for yourself — and entering the field of freelance drone pilots.

 DroneBase’s customers include real-estate agents or developers who want aerial images of their properties and insurance companies that want aerial images to help process claims for cases such as roof damage.
 DroneBase’s packages range from $99 to $449 per job, and the contracted pilots get a cut.

-But most pilots say that DroneBase doesn’t generate enough business for them to work full-time as a contractor for the company.
+But most freelance drone pilots say that DroneBase doesn’t generate enough business for them to work full-time as a contractor for the company.
 Most pilots say about 20% of their total business comes from DroneBase, while the other 80% comes from personal clients they’ve generated through networking, SEO or word-of-mouth.

-Most of a drone pilot’s business is weather-contingent, which means extreme cold and wind can shut down business, while the aftermath of a storm could mean an influx of business.
+Most of a pilot’s business is weather-contingent, which means extreme cold and wind can shut down business, while the aftermath of a storm could mean an influx of business.
 Dean specializes in using drones for post-storm damage inspections, which means he only gets that kind of rapid business in the wake of a storm.

 But storms present even more challenges for the pilot.